Mixtures: a Sample extension

 Required volume

 - This is a calculated value based on the Reference component.
+Please use the reference (Ref) button to select the component.

 - It is used for informational purposes only and does not directly affect other attributes.
+The calculation is a helper for planning the reaction's components, it does not have impact on the component table.

 - This value is determined using input from the row where the reference component is defined.